BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/CoreFilters/CopyAttributeArray.md

-Rename Attribute Array {#copyattributearray}
+Copy Attribute Array {#copyattributearray}
 ==============================

 ## Group (Subgroup) ##
 Core Filters (Memory/Management)

 ## Description ##
-This filter copies a user chosen array to a new array with a user defined new name.
+This filter copies a user chosen array to a new array with a user defined new name in the same data container and attribute matrix.

 ## Parameters ##